Cyboulette/Group_owners/README.md

 # Group_owners
-Kanboard plugin to allows users to create and manage groups by themselves
+Kanboard plugin that allows app managers to create and manage groups by themselves

 # Requirements
 Kanboard v1.1.0 or Higher